• Skip to primary navigation

 🍴 Serving suggestions

-Serve the Moroccan lamb tagine with flaked almonds, mint and crumbled feta, with a side of plain couscous.
-Plain rice, halloumi couscous salad or roast sweet potato are also tasty accompaniments.
+Serve the Moroccan lamb tagine with flaked almonds, mint, green olives, lemon zest, and crumbled feta, with a bowl of plain couscous.
+Plain rice, halloumi couscous salad, roasted Tenderstem broccoli, or roast sweet potato are also tasty sides.

 Leftovers can be reheated and spooned onto flatbreads for a quick lunch with salad, or they can also be used as a tasty filling for sweet potato jackets.